Posts

 Image

-The Orkney Riddle The Barnhouse Sweat Lodge Structure 8 Some time after the initial establishment of the Barnhouse Settlement, this building was added, Structure 8.
+Series Title:- Orkney Riddle 11/29 Blog Title:- The Barnhouse Sweat Lodge Structure 8 Some time after the initial establishment of the Barnhouse Settlement, this building was added, Structure 8.
 The inner part of Structure 8, the near-square building, is surrounded by a clay platform within the circular surrounding wall.
 Stone hearths, boxes, pits, and spreads of ash suggest that the outer clay platform around the outside of the square building was used for a range of activities, that might have included cooking and food preparation Barnhouse, Structure 8, plan Barnhouse, Structure 8, entrance The above photograph shows the entrance into Structure 8 with a fire hearth in the foreground, and what may or may not be a second hearth in the middle of the room beyond.
 The stonework has been designed to survive Orkney weather, but it does not accurately depict the design of the building that Neolithic people built.
-The above image shows a plan of the entrance to the structure, as it was excav...
+The above image shows a plan of the entrance to ...

 Walkable Land in the North Sea